Corporate Governance

 ▸Skill development system

-Regarding skill development, the Company formulates systematic, medium- to long-term human resource development plans and have established a system that enables employees to effectively and continuously improve and develop the skills required of them.
+Regarding skill development, the Company formulates systematic, medium- to long-term human resource development plans and has established a system that enables employees to effectively and continuously improve and develop the skills required of them.

-Skill development training includes the following: mandatory level-based training for employees in all positions that enable them to demonstrate the capabilities required for their position; basic training necessary for job performance and career development; area of expertise training aimed at increasing specialization in work activities and the acquisition of specialized skills necessary for career development; and, in light of more sophisticated economic environments, technological standards, and the advance of globalization, the Company provides special training programs supporting employee acquisition of MBA, MOT, and other degrees from universities and other institutions of higher learning in Japan and overseas, as well as training at overseas affiliates and language study through AEI programs at overseas universities to further enhance skills through self-development.
+Skill development training includes the following: mandatory level-based training for employees in all positions that enables them to demonstrate the capabilities required for their position; basic training necessary for job performance and career development; area-of-expertise training aimed at increasing specialization in work activities and the acquisition of specialized skills necessary for career development; and, in light of more sophisticated economic environments, technological standards, and the advance of globalization, the Company provides special training programs supporting employee acquisition of MBA, MOT, and other degrees from universities and other institutions of higher learning in Japan and overseas, as well as training at overseas affiliates and language study through AEI programs at overseas universities to further enhance skills through self-development.

 ▸Health management promotion

-The company regards employee health as an important management resource and promotes health and safety and health management initiatives.
+The Company regards employee health as an important management resource and promotes health and safety and health management initiatives.
 Specific initiatives are as follows.

 ・Provision of telework environments, etc.